Tell the FDA: Irradiation is NOT Pasteurization!

 - by: Food & Water Watch

-- target: Dr. Andrew von Eschenbach, Commissioner, Food and Drug Administration
+- recipient: Dr. Andrew von Eschenbach, Commissioner, Food and Drug Administration

 For years, the irradiation industry has had a problem convincing consumers to buy irradiated food.
 The industry's solution?
 Don't tell them it's irradiated.